 Misdemeanor Penalties

-The penalties for a misdemeanor assault family violence case will vary from case to case.
+The penalties for a misdemeanor charge of assault family violence in Texas will vary from case to case.
 The court will looks at prior convictions and probation or parole history.
 Some of the penalties that may be attached to a misdemeanor charge include:

 - Probation